LGUG2Z/komorebi/docs/common-workflows/active-window-border.md

 It is important to note that the active window border will only apply to windows managed by `komorebi`.

-This feature is not considered stable and you may encounter visual artifacts from time to time.
+This feature is not considered stable, and you may encounter visual artifacts from time to time.

 [![Watch the tutorial